wybren1971/Fluxengine_GUI/README.md

 # Fluxengine_GUI

+27-6-2022 Update: Fluxengine_GUI is no longer maintained as fluxengine now includes a GUI, called fluxengine-gui.

 A Graphical User Interface for the FluxEngine.
 Fluxengine is a very cheap USB floppy disk interface capable of reading and writing exotic non-PC floppy disk formats.
 Fluxengine is created by David Given and you can find his fluxengine here https://github.com/davidgiven/fluxengine.
 This GUI is a wrapper around fluxengine by David Given and doesn't work without this great peace of software.